 Progesterone is also produced in males but at a much lower level.
 Its function involves the development of sperm.

 A progesterone test may be used:

-Progesterone levels are measured:
+Progesterone levels may be measured:

 Interpretation of progesterone test results depends on the reason for testing and requires knowledge of the point at which a woman is in her menstrual cycle or pregnancy.
-Progesterone levels usually start to elevate when an egg is released from the ovary, rise for several days, and then either continue to rise with early pregnancy or fall to initiate menstruation.
+Progesterone levels usually start to increase when an egg is released from the ovary, rise for several days, and then either continue to rise with early pregnancy or fall to initiate menstruation.

 If progesterone levels do not rise and fall on a monthly basis, a woman may not be ovulating nor having regular menstrual periods.
 This may be a cause of infertility.